rclone/rclone/MANUAL.md

 ### Synopsis

 rclone cryptdecode returns unencrypted file names when provided with a list of encrypted file names.
 List limit is 10 items.

+If you supply the --reverse flag, it will return encrypted file names.

 use it like this

 	rclone cryptdecode encryptedremote: encryptedfilename1 encryptedfilename2

+	rclone cryptdecode --reverse encryptedremote: filename1 filename2

 ```